-Opened in 1985, the Houston office serves international, national and regional clients in 3 major areas
+Opened in 1985, the Houston office serves international, national, and regional clients.

-Offers clients the resources of an international law firm in an environment deeply rooted in Texas
+We offer clients the resources of an international law firm in an environment deeply rooted in Texas.

-The Houston office of Weil has a national presence in commercial litigation, intellectual property and restructuring and is well integrated into the firm's global practice and significant Texas presence.
-Attorneys from the Houston office have secured one of the largest jury awards ever handed down in a U.S. patent infringement trial, obtained a landmark summary judgment victory defeating a non-compete provision in Texas state court, and served as lead counsel on two of the largest Chapter 11 bankruptcy cases ever filed.
+Well integrated into the Firm's global practices, Weil’s Houston office has both a national reputation for excellence in intellectual property and restructuring and a significant Texas presence.
+Attorneys from the Houston office have secured one of the largest jury awards ever handed down in a US patent infringement trial, obtained a landmark summary judgment victory defeating a non-compete provision in Texas state court, and served as lead counsel on two of the largest chapter 11 bankruptcy cases ever filed.

-Routinely entrusted with our clients' critical needs and at their sides in times of crisis, the Houston office provides clients the resources of an international law firm in an environment deeply rooted in Texas.
-Equally comfortable in a courtroom, boardroom or before an arbitration panel, our attorneys bring a wealth of experience and depth of commitment to each client representation.
+Routinely entrusted with our clients' critical needs and at their side in times of crisis, the Houston office provides clients the resources of an international law firm in an environment deeply rooted in Texas.
+Equally comfortable in a courtroom or boardroom, or before an arbitration panel, our attorneys bring a wealth of experience and depth of commitment to each client representation.
 Our passion for service extends to our community.
-The Houston office has been repeatedly recognized for its achievements in the areas of diversity, public service and pro bono.
+The Houston office has been repeatedly recognized for its achievements in the areas of diversity, public service, and pro bono.

-Opened in 1985, the firm’s Houston office serves international, national and regional clients in 3 major areas: Business, Finance & Restructuring, Complex Commercial Litigation, Patent Litigation.
-With approximately 30 attorneys resident in Houston and a close working relationship with all of the firm’s offices world-wide, as noted by The National Law Journal, Weil is “a model of the way a national law firm can first establish and then expand a branch.”
+Opened in 1985, the Firm’s Houston office serves international, national, and regional clients in Business Finance & Restructuring and Patent Litigation.
+Weil attorneys resident in Houston enjoy a close working relationship with all of the Firm’s offices worldwide.
+As noted by The National Law Journal, Weil is “a model of the way a national law firm can first establish and then expand a branch.”

 In 2006 and 2007, Chambers USA: America’s Leading Lawyers for Business recognized the strength of our Houston and Texas practices: